Nicco-Cirone/Nicco-Cirone/README.md

 ## Hi there 👋
+Experienced data and AI programme manager with extensive know-how in leading multidisciplinary teams of data scientists, ML engineers, and subject matter experts to build and implement transformative AI solutions.
+Expert in co-designing, developing, and executing long term analytics and AI strategies for value generation, I bring over a decade of entrepreneurial, corporate, and consultancy experiences in the private sector, social sector, and the UN.
+Internationally educated and multi-lingual in English, French, and Italian.
+Recognized as a proactive, solution-oriented, self-starter and team player.

 <!--
 **Nicco-Cirone/Nicco-Cirone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.